Jurisdiction Does Not Always Mean the Case Should Stay

 In determining whether it is an appropriate forum, the court shall consider all relevant factors, including: 1.
 Any expressed preference of the respondent.
 2. Whether abuse, neglect or exploitation of the respondent has occurred or is likely to occur and which state could best protect the respondent from the abuse, neglect or exploitation.

-A.R.S. § 14-12206(C)(1)-(2)The court also looks at practical considerations: how far the respondent is from the courthouse, how quickly each state can resolve the matter, and which court is more familiar with the facts.
+A.R.S. § 14-12206(C)(1)-(2)The court also looks at practical issues: how far the respondent is from the courthouse, how quickly each state can resolve the matter, and which court is more familiar with the facts.
 For families with connections in multiple states, these factors often determine where the case is ultimately heard.